 noun (plural same or Makondes)

-1A member of a people inhabiting southern Tanzania and NE Mozambique.
+1A member of a people inhabiting southern Tanzania and northeastern Mozambique.

 - He saw a photograph of a sculpture by the Makonde of East Africa.

 - Farther north are the Makonde near the coast and the Yao near Lake Malawi.

 - One of the most important events in the life of a Makonde was initiation.

 adjectiveBack to top